Updated on May, 2026

 Take the CFO 3.0 challenge to reveal the key findings from our research and discover if you can truly call yourself a visionary.

-2. Data can be used to generate insights that benefit the firm and clients
+2. Data generates insights that benefit the firm and clients

-Led by their CFOs, embracing big data and AI means law firms, accountancy practices and other professional services firms can know more about their clients and the markets in which they operate.
+Led by their CFOs, firms embracing big data and AI can learn more about their clients and the markets in which they operate.
+This enables better business advice, adds value to the professional services offered and positions firms as business consultants in addition to accountants or lawyers.

-According to Becky Mackarel, professional services and buy-side consultant at Odgers Interim, the UK’s largest interim executive headhunter, the CFO of a professional services firm can pre-empt disruptive competition.
+Becky Mackarel, professional services and buy-side consultant at Odgers Interim, the UK’s largest interim executive headhunter, notes that CFOs can pre-empt disruptive competition and create an ecosystem where human expertise is enhanced by digital capabilities, producing significant competitive advantage.

 “As with all digital transformations, the impetus for change needs to be an organization-wide endeavor that is driven from the top,” she says.